Castiglion Fiorentino: Economy

 Much of the town's economy is based on agricultural and cattle ranching.
 Other residents are employed at pasta factories, sausage factories, and sugarhouses.
 Some artisans create ceramics, and an additional 27% of the town's workers are employed by the service industry.

 Culture

-Castiglion also has many festivals throughout the year including the famous "Palio dei Rioni" on the third Sunday of June.
+Castiglion Fiorentino also has many festivals throughout the year including the famous "Palio dei Rioni" on the third Sunday of June.
 Similar to the festival in Siena, the Palio dei Rioni is a horse race around Piazza Garibaldi, including a colourful and energetic display of the ancient custom of flag-waving, which dates back to the 13th century.
 During the week leading up to Easter Sunday, the parade along the city's streets, re-enacting a scene from the Passion as they have done annually for the past four hundred years.

 In addition to the spring poppies, summer sunflowers and the famous Tuscan cypress and olive trees the beautiful green hillsides and country lanes are a must for any traveller any time of the year.